Taking Children into Temporary Custody

 2. The DCFS 134 should be translated and completed in the primary language of the family or legal guardian, whenever possible, by a bilingual CSW.

-• Attach both to the Request for Removal Order and the Detention Report.
+• Attach both to the Request for Removal Order and the Detention/Initial Hearing Report.

-9. Request that the parent, legal guardian, relative, nonrelative extended family member, or Indian custodian complete the DCFS 5649 This graphic links to a form tutorial video., Indian Ancestry Questionnaire.
+11. Request that the parent, legal guardian, relative, nonrelative extended family member, or Indian custodian complete the DCFS 5649 This graphic links to a form tutorial video, Indian Ancestry Questionnaire.

-1. Indicate the name and relationship of the person providing the information and include this information in the Contact Notebook and in the Detention Report.
+1. Indicate the name and relationship of the person providing the information and include this information in the Contact Notebook and in the Detention/Initial Hearing Report.

-4. Make efforts to place the child with a relative or extended family member and, if not possible, to locate an Indian home for the child.
+4. Make efforts to place the child with a relative or extended family member.

 1. If the child is taking any prescribed medications, (including psychotropic medications), note the name of the medication, dosage, and the name, address and telephone number of the doctor prescribing the medication.